prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 >>> reference_chain = reference_chains[0] + reference_chains[1]
 >>> ensemble.setCoords(reference_chain.getCoords())

-We also start a log file using :func:`prody.startLogfile`.
+We also start a log file using :func:`~.startLogfile`.
 Screen output will be save in this file, and can be used to check if structures are added to the ensemble as expected.